KOL Diaries Vol. 2 | @kaka_lam: Watching the Shows at Fashion Week

-In the evening I would be rushing to Pudong International Airport to fly to New York Fashion Week, but the event I was going to was near Hongqiao (on the other side of the city).
+In the evening I will be rushing to Pudong International Airport to fly to the New York Fashion Week, but the event I was going to was near Hongqiao (on the other side of the city).
 Because of this, I had no choice but to bring two suitcases (bigger than I am!) to the venue.
 First I dropped my luggage off, then I began shooting the vlog.

 With the event over, I hurried off to Shanghai Pudong International Airport to check in and get through security.
-On the 16-hour flight, I started to organize my material from the event and edit my vlog.
+On the 16-hour flight, I started to organise my material from the event and edit my vlog.

 After my 16-hour flight, I hurried to the hotel as soon as we touched down.
 Coping with awful jetlag, I fell asleep right after I checked in.

 Woke up to my alarm clock after three hours.
 I got up, brushed my teeth and did my makeup.
 Start of a busy day!

 The first show was Peacebird’s.
 I put together an outfit with the clothes the brand had sent me, had two bites of bread and rushed off to the show.
 Happy to see more and more Chinese brands making it on the international stage.

 Hurried back to the hotel to change clothes in preparation to catch the second half of Australian brand Edgii’s show.

 Quickly ate some spaghetti on the way back to the hotel.
 Changed clothes for a third time at the hotel, for the Tommy Hilfiger show.
 The show took place in an opera house, a really special choice of venue.